frankosan/pypers/README.md

 ```
 python ./setup.py develop
 ```
-Note that this only applies to the `nihspipe` software, not to the front-end.
+Note that this only applies to the `pypers` software package, not to the front-end.